Background

 Practical: Selecting a clock model

-We will analyse a set of hepatitis B virus (HBV) sequences sampled through time and concentrate on selecting a clock model.
-The most popular clock models are the strict clock model and uncorrelated relaxed clock with log normal distributed rates (UCLN) model.
+In this tutorial, we will analyse a dataset of hepatitis B virus (HBV) sequences sampled through time and concentrate on selecting a clock model.
+We will select between two popular clock models, the strict clock and the uncorrelated relaxed clock with log-normal-distributed rates (UCLN).

 First thing to do is set up the two analyses in BEAUti, and run them in order to make sure there are differences in the analyses.
-The alignment can be downloaded here: https://raw.githubusercontent.com/rbouckaert/NS-tutorial/master/data/HBV.nex.
-We will set up a model with tip dates, HKY substitution model, Coalescent prior with constant population, and a fixed clock rate.
+The alignment can be downloaded here.
+We will set up a model with tip dates, the HKY substitution model, the coalescent tree prior with constant population size, and a fixed clock rate.

 In BEAUti: